opendocsg/slw-judgments-backfill/2017_SGHC_62/report.md

 rejected amounts were reasonably rejected. [note: 27]

-15     On 15 March 2010, upon the Plaintiff’s application, the HC sanctioned the Scheme (see _Re TT International Ltd_ [2010] SGHC 177 (“ _T T International (HC)_ ”).
+15     On 15 March 2010, upon the Plaintiff’s application, the HC sanctioned the Scheme (see _Re TT International Ltd_ <span class="citation">[2010] SGHC 177</span> (“ _T T International (HC)_ ”).
 The Defendant and several other scheme creditors appealed against the HC’s decision.
-On 27 August 2010, the Court of Appeal (“the CA”) allowed the appeals and set aside the HC’s sanction of the Scheme (see _The Royal Bank of Scotland NV (formerly known as ABN Amro Bank NV) and others v TT International Ltd and another appeal_ [2012] 2 SLR 213 (“ _TT International (CA)_ ”).
+On 27 August 2010, the Court of Appeal (“the CA”) allowed the appeals and set aside the HC’s sanction of the Scheme (see _The Royal Bank of Scotland NV (formerly known as ABN Amro Bank NV) and others v TT International Ltd and another appeal_ <span class="citation">[2012] 2 SLR 213</span> (“ _TT International (CA)_ ”).
 The CA also directed that a further meeting of the scheme creditors be called to approve the Scheme (see [1] of Annexure I to _TT International (CA)_ ).

 16     On 24 September 2010, the further meeting of the scheme creditors was held.
 The Plaintiff then applied to the CA for sanction of the scheme.
 On 13 October 2010, the CA sanctioned the scheme subject to some alterations (see [6]–[8] of Annexure II to _T T International (CA)_ ).
 On 26 October 2010, the CA directed that the Defendant’s loss of profits claim should be ascribed an amount of